-In line with our transparency policy, we are publishing a comprehensive list of all the past security incidents of TREZOR and our related services.
+In line with our transparency policy, we are publishing a comprehensive list of all the past security issues of Trezor and our related services.

 Operations with private and public keys are only allowed after user authentication via PIN.